This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 The bottom line when rating LED lights is:

-Scientifically and 100% objectively rating LED lights is quite difficult at this time.
+Scientifically and 100% objectively rating LED lights is quite tricky at this time.

-If manufacturers would bring out independently tested PPFD measurements with all the before mentioned background information, it would be easy.
+If manufacturers brought out independently tested PPFD measurements with all the before mentioned background information, it would be easy.

-Nonetheless, using PAR, PPFD and grow journals, we can get a very good idea of the quality of light coming out of a particular LED light.
+Nonetheless, using PAR, PPFD and grow journals, we can get an excellent idea of the quality of light coming out of a particular LED light.

 Now you know how at least the quality of light coming out of a LED light should be rated…